Black Student Union

 BSU will serve as an organization that fosters students development through diversity, academics and social services.
 In addition, the objective is to continue to promote unity and self-enrichment through community service and volunteerism.

-Our BSU meets virtually every Wednesday at 2:30pm, via Zoom.
+BSU meets on Wednesdays during lunch in LMC Purple.
 We welcome Black and brown students who identify as black, African or African American.
 BSU activities include community building, community service, fundraising, college visits & career fairs.
-Come to our next meeting or send an email to one of our advisors for a meeting link!
+Interested in joining?
+Fill out this interest form.

 The East High BSU created this video to highlight the atrocities that we, as black adolescents, live in fear of on a regular basis.
 Our interactions with the police are oftentimes terrifying and the video we've created goes in depth as to why we are so fearful of such a system.
 The police system is a product of the justice system, neither of which have served or had the best interests of Black Americans throughout history.
 We present this video to you in order to create dialogue in our classrooms and communities, and bring attention to the realities of being Black in America.
 We ask that this video gives those who are viewing it, time to reflect on their own experiences in contrast with these ones.
 The footage you are about to see is very raw and uncut.
 Although it may not be suitable for everyone to watch, we chose to present the video in this fashion because it IS the reality and we need to acknowledge that.
 We urge you all to have uncomfortable yet constructive conversations around this content after watching it.
 We are hoping to create spaces, safe spaces outside of BSU and maybe even in our classrooms, to have open and honest discussions so that our voices may be heard and our perspectives may be seen.
 We do this with the very best of intentions and with the full support of our advisors.